marcocot/nix-dot-files/README.md

 For my MacBook, I use [nix-darwin](https://github.com/LnL7/nix-darwin) to manage system configurations.
 This file contains all the customizations I've made to ensure my MacBook behaves just the way I like it.

-`host/heimdall`

-My Home Theater PC is not just for movies and TV shows, it's also a playground for Nix configurations.
-This file contains settings optimized for media playback and any additional utilities I need on my HTPC.

 ## Additional Services Implemented

 ### Media Management with arr Suite